melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 ### Devices running HyperOS (even if they were upgraded to it from MIUI)

 First of all we should clear up something: HyperOS is essentially a new marketing term for what would've been MIUI 15.
-So it's still a vendor skin/theming engine on top of Linux-based Android, it's just called HyperOS instead of MIUI as it used to be called.
+So it's still a vendor skin/theming engine on top of Linux-based Android, it's just called Hyper OS instead of MIUI as it used to be called.

 Secondly: One might remember how, in order to unlock the device back in the good old MIUI days, you would: